CompOmics/compomics.github.io/pages/peptide-shaker/peptide-shaker.md

 ## Introduction ##

-PeptideShaker is a search engine independent platform for interpretation of proteomics identification results from multiple search engines, currently supporting  [X!Tandem](http://www.thegpm.org/tandem), [MS-GF+](https://github.com/MSGFPlus/msgfplus), [MS Amanda](http://ms.imp.ac.at/?goto=msamanda), [OMSSA](http://www.ncbi.nlm.nih.gov/pubmed/15473683), [MyriMatch](http://www.ncbi.nlm.nih.gov/pubmed/?term=17269722), [Comet](http://comet-ms.sourceforge.net/), [Tide](http://cruxtoolkit.sourceforge.net), [Mascot](http://www.matrixscience.com), [Andromeda](http://www.coxdocs.org/doku.php?id=maxquant:andromeda:start) and [mzIdentML](http://www.psidev.info/mzidentml).
-By combining the results from multiple search engines, while re-calculating PTM localization scores and redoing the protein inference, PeptideShaker attempts to give you the best possible understanding of your proteomics data!
+PeptideShaker is a search engine independent platform for interpretation of proteomics identification results from multiple search and _de novo_ engines, currently supporting  [X!Tandem](http://www.thegpm.org/tandem), [MS-GF+](https://github.com/MSGFPlus/msgfplus), [MS Amanda](http://ms.imp.ac.at/?goto=msamanda), [OMSSA](http://www.ncbi.nlm.nih.gov/pubmed/15473683), [MyriMatch](http://www.ncbi.nlm.nih.gov/pubmed/?term=17269722), [Comet](http://comet-ms.sourceforge.net/), [Tide](http://cruxtoolkit.sourceforge.net), [Mascot](http://www.matrixscience.com), [Andromeda](http://www.coxdocs.org/doku.php?id=maxquant:andromeda:start) and [mzIdentML](http://www.psidev.info/mzidentml).
+PeptideShaker aggregates the results in a single identification set, annotates spectra, computes a consensus score, maps sequences and performs protein inference, scores post-translational modification localization, runs statistical validation, quality control, and annotates the results using multiple sources of information like Gene Ontology, Uniprot and Ensembl annotation, and Protein structures.
+PeptideShaker can be used in command line and comes with rich visualization capabilities to navigate the results.
+It can be used on local data as well as on data sets deposited to the ProteomeXchange PRIDE repository.

 PeptideShaker currently supports nine different analysis tasks: